eunvanz/react-awesome-ptr/README.md

 - in the others:
   - It makes natural scroll bounce artificially.
 - Suitable for all of mobile browsers and web views (inactivated in desktop).
-- Automatically disable mobile browser's default pull-to-refresh.
+- Automatically disable mobile browser's default pull-to-refresh (only in Android).
 - Customizable spinner.
 - Support Typescript.